Bill Hemmer Interview/Debut Albums

-BILL HEMMER, CNN ANCHOR: You may recognize this voice, heard right here.
+BILL HEMMER: You may recognize this voice, heard right here.

 HEMMER: Some great pipes.
 Daniel Rodriguez, a New York City police officer.
 His voice has become a powerful symbol of strength and hope for New Yorkers, and now the "Singing Cop," as he is called, has a new CD and his rendition of "God Bless America" is out, one of the two tunes on there.
 Daniel is live with us from New York City.
 Officer, good morning to you.

 HEMMER: Congratulations.
 I've seen you everywhere.
 World Series, you've got a recording contract, you got a CD.
 How does it feel to be a singing symbol for so many New Yorkers?